byoigres/byoigres.github.io/_i18n/en/_posts/2015-05-20-source-code-and-margins.md

 this element is typically displayed in a non-proportional font exactly as it is laid out in the file. **Whitespaces inside this element are displayed as typed**.

-So, I guess this is crystal clear now, forget to indent _pre_ tag and delete all the those spaces inside it.
+So, I guess this is crystal clear now, don't forget to indent the _pre_ tag and delete all the those spaces inside it.

 {% highlight html %}
 <pre><code data-trim class="php5">